yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 In this simplistic example (created using hello-world example included in the product distribution),

-* Application is processing new {{Order}}'s that are written into the space using a Polling Container.
-Any {{Order}}'s that are in {{processed=false}} status are candidates for Polling container.
+- Application is processing new `Order`'s that are written into the space using a Polling Container.
+Any `Order`'s that are in `processed=false` status are candidates for Polling container.
-* Application also defines another Polling Container for Eviction, {{Evictor}}, which is polling for {{Order}}'s in processed status.
+- Application also defines another Polling Container for Eviction, `Evictor`, which is polling for `Order`'s in processed status.
-* {{Evictor}} polling container is also configured with a {{TriggerReceiveOperationHandler}} which modifies the query dynamically per each invocation.
+- `Evictor` polling container is also configured with a `TriggerReceiveOperationHandler` which modifies the query dynamically per each invocation.
 Purge age of the orders is used as the criterion for eviction.
-* Currently example is evicting any orders older than 1 minute old.
+- Currently example is evicting any orders older than 1 minute old.
-* A TestClient loads Orders into the space.
-After 1 minute {{Evictor}} gets into action and starts evicting any data older than 1 minute old.
+- A TestClient loads Orders into the space.
+After 1 minute `Evictor` gets into action and starts evicting any data older than 1 minute old.

 Some relavent code from the example,